 - 1/4 cup whole wheat pastry flour

-- 3/4 cup organic granulated sugar, plus additional 1 tablespoon sprinkling
+- 3/4 cup organic granulated sugar, plus additional 1 tablespoon for sprinkling, if desired

 - 1 teaspoon baking powder